FarmData2/FarmData2/components/README.md

 - If a component only contains one element, then it should be wrapped in a `<div>` element.
 See the `CommentComponent` component for an example and explanation.

+### farmOS Permissions Checking

+A component can check the permissions of the logged in farmOS user using appropriate function in `farmosUtil.js`.

+If a permission needs to be checked that is not yet supported it can be added to the `$perms` array in the `permissions` function in `modules/farm_fd2/src/module/Controller/FD2_Controller.php` file.

 ## Component Testing

 - use `bin/test.bash`